Inverse problem regularization with hierarchical variational autoencoders: Abstract

 \section{Abstract}

 In this paper, we propose to regularize ill-posed inverse problems using a deep hierarchical variational autoencoder (HVAE) as an image prior.
 The proposed method synthesizes the advantages of i) denoiser-based Plug \& Play approaches and ii) generative model based approaches to inverse problems.
 First, we exploit VAE properties to design an efficient algorithm that benefits from convergence guarantees of Plug-and-Play (PnP) methods.
 Second, our approach is not restricted to specialized datasets and the proposed PnP-HVAE model is able to solve image restoration problems on natural images of any size.
 Our experiments show that the proposed PnP-HVAE method is competitive with both SOTA denoiser-based PnP approaches, and other SOTA restoration methods based on generative models.
-All experiments can be reproduced using the code available at \url{https://github.com/jprost76/PnP-HVAE}
+The code for this project is available at \href{https://github.com/jprost76/PnP-HVAE}{https://github.com/jprost76/PnP-HVAE}.